 The compensation of the Board of Directors is regularly reviewed against prevalent market practice of other multinational industrial companies.
-In 2018, a thorough review had been conducted to determine the competitiveness of the Board compensation in terms of structure and quantum.
-For this purpose, a peer group of Swiss multinational companies of the industry sector listed on the SIX Swiss Exchange had been selected for the benchmarking analysis.
+In 2018, a thorough review was conducted to determine the competitiveness of the Board compensation in terms of structure and quantum.
+For this purpose, a peer group of Swiss multinational companies of the industry sector listed on the SIX Swiss Exchange was selected for the benchmarking analysis.
 The peer group consists of ABB, Adecco, Barry Callebaut, Clariant, EMS-Chemie, Geberit, Givaudan, Kühne+Nagel, LafargeHolcim, Lindt, Lonza, Richemont, Schindler, SGS, Sonova, Straumann, Swatch, and Swisscom and is well balanced in terms of market capitalization, revenue size, and headcount.
-This analysis showed that while the compensation structure was broadly in line with prevalent market practice, the compensation levels were slightly below market.
-Consequently, the fees of the Board of Directors have been increased, effective for the compensation period starting after the 2019 Annual General Meeting, and a higher portion of the compensation is now delivered in blocked shares.
+The analysis showed that while the compensation structure was broadly in line with prevalent market practice, the compensation levels were slightly below market.
+Consequently, the fees of the Board of Directors were increased in 2019, and a higher portion of the compensation is now delivered in blocked shares.
+Since then, the compensation structure and levels of the Board of Directors remain unchanged.

 Regarding the compensation of Group Management, a benchmarking analysis is conducted every two years with the support of an independent consultant, Willis Towers Watson.
-The last analysis was performed in 2018.
-For the Group Management positions based in Switzerland, the same peer group of companies was used as for the review of compensation of the Board of Directors, excluding EMS Chemie (no data available).
-For the Group Management position based outside Switzerland, compensation data of similar positions in industrial companies in the country of employment, which are available in the Willis Towers Watson database, are used as benchmark.
-Willis Towers Watson compiled the relevant benchmarking data and summarized them in a report that served as a basis for the Nomination and Compensation Committee to analyze the compensation of the CEO and Group Management, and to set their target compensation levels for 2019 and 2020.
+This analysis was performed again in 2020.
+For the Group Management positions based in Switzerland, the same peer group of companies was used as for the review of compensation of the Board of Directors.
+For the Group Management positions based outside Switzerland, compensation data of similar positions in industrial companies in the country of employment, which are available in the Willis Towers Watson database, are used as a benchmark.
+Willis Towers Watson compiled the relevant benchmarking data in a report that served as a basis for the Nomination and Compensation Committee to analyze the compensation of the CEO and Group Management, and to set their target compensation levels for 2021.
 Sika's policy is to pay market median compensation for solid performance (target compensation) and to provide for compensation above the market median in case of strong performance.
 For newly promoted members of Group Management, Sika's policy is to set target compensation below the market median and to subsequently increase it to market level over a period of two to five years, conditionally upon solid performance.